Top Indie Games of September: Building Nicely, Delivering Funnily, Investigating Gloomily, and More

 Henry Halfhead

 Henry Halfhead is a rare example of a game in which neither descriptions nor trailers convey the whole essence of what the player will receive.
-At first glance—a typical indie sandbox, in which you can " тупить " after school or a working day.
+At first glance, it is a typical indie sandbox in which you can "hang out" after school or a working day.
 The childish visual style will probably attract a younger audience.
 However, the game is suitable for gamers of all ages.

-A mysterious character appears in screenshots and trailers—Henry.
-He has only half a head, the rest of the body is missing, as if he fell directly into the textures of the game world.
+A mysterious character appears in screenshots and trailers - Henry.
+He has only half a head, the rest of his body is missing, as if he fell right into the textures of the game world.
 And there is some truth in this: Henry is really able to "fall" into any object within reach.
-Each item on the screen is a potential embodiment.
+Every object on the screen is a potential embodiment.
 Want to make toast?
-Become a knife—cut bread, become slices—jump into the toaster, become the toaster itself—accept bread, then turn into a fork to "plug in" to the outlet.
+Become a knife - cut bread, become slices - jump into the toaster, become the toaster itself - take bread, then turn into a fork to "plug in" to the outlet.
 So, step by step, you go from one puzzle to another.
-You can play alone or with a friend—a cooperative mode is provided.
+You can play alone or with a friend - a cooperative mode is provided.

-This gameplay is visible from the published materials.
+This gameplay is visible in the published materials.
 But what is almost not visible is the deep, instructive story promised by the developers.
-An invisible narrator comments on your every action as you accompany Henry on his path of growing up, maturing, and, finally, aging.
+An invisible narrator comments on your every action as you accompany Henry on his path of growing up, maturing and, finally, aging.
 Your task is to help him stay playful and curious, explore the world and experiment, making everyday life bright and meaningful.

-Players in reviews note the unusual format of the sandbox and a fresh look at the mechanics of puzzles.
-The game has a pleasant warm aftertaste, and thanks to its small duration—the entire passage will take a couple of hours—it does not tire, but rather pleases.
+Players in reviews note the unusual sandbox format and a fresh look at puzzle mechanics.
+The game has a pleasant warm aftertaste, and thanks to its short duration - the entire passage will take a couple of hours - it does not tire, but rather pleases.
 True, some technical roughness can slightly spoil the impression, but only for a while.

 Henry Halfhead is an atypical indie game, but with a quite typical conclusion: it is not for everyone.
-If you are looking for the usual gameplay—this game is unlikely to interest you.
+If you are looking for familiar gameplay, this game is unlikely to interest you.
 But those who appreciate bold experiments and non-standard thinking will like it.

 Image belongs to Lululu Entertainment and popagenda.